phaustin/a301_eoas/notebooks/week8/goes_true_color.md

 1) Read the metadata and channels into an xarray dataset

-3) Create the cartopy crs for the scene using the crs
+3) Create the cartopy crs for the scene using the xarray metpy plugin.

-4) Get the `original_extent` for the image so we can plot it
+4) Get the `original_extent` for the image in the geostationary projection crs  so we can plot it

-4) Produce a weighted "pseudo-green" image using a weighted combination of the 3 bands
+4) Produce a weighted "pseudo-green" image using a weighted combination of the 3 bands to replace the missing green band.

-5) Clip the band values to 0-1 and apply a "gamma correction" (an alternative to histogram equalization, we used in {ref}`week7:false_color`)
+6) Clip the band values to 0-1 and apply a "gamma correction" (an alternative to the histogram equalization we used in {ref}`week7:false_color`)

-6) Stack the 3 bands in rgb order using [numpy depth stacking](https://numpy.org/doc/stable/reference/generated/numpy.dstack.html)
+7) Stack the 3 bands in rgb order using [numpy depth stacking](https://numpy.org/doc/stable/reference/generated/numpy.dstack.html)

-7) Plot the mapped image using cartopy
+8) Plot the mapped image using cartopy

-8) Zoom the image by changing the axis extent
+9) Zoom the image by changing the axis extent

 ```{code-cell} ipython3
 from goes2go.data import goes_nearesttime